Table of Contents

-Ichiro Suzuki (鈴木一郎), usually known as イチロー (Ichiro), is a Japanese professional baseball player who gloriously concluded his pioneering career across Japan and the United States on March 21st , 2019.
-For many Japanese people, including myself, Ichiro is more than just an athlete — he is admired as a paragon of perseverance and charisma, as a man who always strives to unflinchingly pursue what most people deem impossible.
-His extraordinary success across the ocean — breaking an 84-year-old record for hits in a single season of Major League Baseball in the U.S. — kept inspiring and enthralling a myriad of Japanese people until he retired at the age of 45, as the oldest active position player at that time in MLB.
-Up until today, his popularity has never waned and his name appears in a variety of survey rankings in Japan, such as ‘the most popular Japanese athletes’, ‘the most admirable Japanese people’, and ‘the most ideal boss you would have’.
+Ichiro Suzuki (鈴木一郎), usually known as イチロー (Ichiro), is a Japanese professional baseball player who gloriously concluded his pioneering career across Japan and the United States on March 21st 2019.
+For Japanese baseball fans, including myself, Ichiro is more than just an athlete — he is admired as a paragon of perseverance and charisma; as a man who always unflinchingly pursues what most people deem impossible.
+His extraordinary success across the ocean — breaking the 84-year-old record for hits in a single season of Major League Baseball in the U.S. — kept inspiring and enthralling a myriad of Japanese people until his retirement at the age of 45, as the then-oldest active position player in MLB.
+To date, his popularity has never waned and his name still appears in a variety of survey rankings in Japan, including “the most popular Japanese athletes”, “the most admirable Japanese people”, and even “the most ideal boss you would have”.

-Ichiro started his professional career in Japan’s Nippon Professional Baseball (NPB) league in 1992.
-His watershed moment arrived in 1994, when he changed his registered name from ‘鈴木’ (‘Suzuki’), his surname, to ‘イチロー’ (Ichiro), his first name in katakana.
-This action drew a great amount of attention due to its rarity and bizarreness; it was the very first time that a Japanese player in NPB used his first name as a player’s name, and more peculiarly, in katakana characters, which are usually used for the names of things or people of foreign origin.
-Because he was then one of the hundreds of unfledged young players, his unique name displayed on the centre field screen prompted a lot of controversy and criticism.
+Ichiro started his professional career in the team Orix BlueWave (currently Orix Buffaloes) in Japan’s Nippon Professional Baseball (NPB) league in 1992.
+His watershed moment arrived in 1994, when he changed his registered name from 鈴木 (“Suzuki”), his surname, to イチロー (“Ichiro”), his first name in katakana.
+This move drew a great amount of attention due to its rarity and bizarreness — it was the very first time that a Japanese NPB player used his first name as a player’s name, and more peculiarly, in katakana characters, which are usually used for names of things or people of foreign origin.
+Since he was just one of the hundreds of unfledged young players at that time, his unique name displayed on the centre field screen prompted a lot of controversy and criticism.

-He responded to the criticisms by showing his astounding performance — during this season, he achieved the second-highest batting average in the history of NPB with producing 210 hits, which broke the record then for hits in a single season.
-Furthermore, not only the batting titles, he also won the Golden Glove award this year, an annual award granted to nine players with the best fielding performance.
-His exceptional achievements brought much recognition to his unique household name, ‘イチロー’, which, as a result, received ‘Word of the Year Award’ (‘流行語大賞’) at the end of the year.
+He responded to those criticisms with his outstanding performance — during this season, he achieved the second-highest batting average in the history of NPB (.385) by producing 210 hits, which broke the record for hits in a single season at that time.
+Furthermore, not only the batting titles, did he also win his first Golden Glove award this year, an annual award granted to only nine players with the best fielding performance.
+His exceptional achievements brought much recognition to his unique household name — イチロー (Ichiro) —, which, as a result, received “Word of the Year Award” (流行語大賞) at the end of this year.

-After making this astonishing debut, Ichiro displayed his unrivalled athleticism every year, winning the highest batting average titles and Golden Glove awards for 7 years in a row since in 1994.
-With the unprecedented success in Japan, he finally determined to step up to the next stage in his career: he became a first Japanese position player of the Major League Baseball in the United States in 2001.
+After this astonishing debut, Ichiro showed his unrivalled athleticism every year, winning the highest batting average titles and Golden Glove awards for 7 years in a row since 1994.
+With the unprecedented success in the Japanese baseball league, he finally made a decision to step up to the next stage in his career in 2001: he became the first Japanese position player in Major League Baseball in the United States.

 Mid to Late Career in MLB

-Since this astonishing rookie year, Ichiro had been a perennial presence in MLB All-Star Games, with achieving more than 200 hits and the Golden Glove Award every year from 2001 to 2010.
-For many baseball fans in Japan, it was a part of their daily lives to be excited at how many hits Ichiro got in a day, and almost all the daily news programs in Japan featured his performance.
-People in the U.S. also acclaimed the baseball virtuoso for his adept skills, dubbing his bat ‘magic wand’ and his strong throw ‘laser beam’.
-His Gold Glove fielding led the right field of Safeco Field, the home ground of Seattle Mariners, to be called ‘Area 51’ after his uniform number.
-Throughout his glorious career in MLB, the most exciting and shining moment came in 2004, when he produced 262 hits and broke George Sisler’s 84-year-old record for hits in a single season — something that people never dreamed possible in the modern baseball era.
-As a matter of fact, Ichiro is recorded as the only MLB player who played after 1930 and ranked among the top 10 players with the most hits in a season; Ichiro ranked the 1st and 10th in 2004 and 2001, respectively.
+Since his astonishing rookie year, Ichiro had been a perennial presence in MLB All-Star Games, achieving more than 200 hits and the Golden Glove Award every year from 2001 to 2010.
+For Japanese baseball fans, including myself, it was a part of our daily lives to get thrilled at how many hits Ichiro produced in a day, with almost all Japanese daily news programs featuring his incredible performance abroad.
+Americans also acclaimed the baseball virtuoso for his adept skills, by dubbing his bat “a magic wand” and his strong throw “laser beam”, and calling the right field of Safeco Field — the home ground of Seattle Mariners — “Area 51”, named after his uniform number (and also the name of the secret US Air Force base in Nevada).

-Unfortunately, his success story was not everlasting.
-In 2011, people were very shocked to see that Ichiro could not achieve more than 200 hits or 0.300 batting average for the first time in his MLB career.
-During that time, many people believed that he was secretly injured or just stuck in a one-time slump, hoping he would get back to ‘Ichiro’ next year.
-In reality, however, we never saw him achieve neither 200 hits nor 0.300 batting average again until he retired in 2019 at the age of 45, which was five years earlier than what he aimed to finish playing at.
-With all his stoic training, regimen and professionalism, it was inevitable that he lost his power and skills, which once enchanted millions of baseball fans around the globe.
-His retirement reminded us of the stark reality of life: everything is ephemeral in the world.
+His success story was not everlasting, however.
+In 2011, Ichiro could achieve neither more than 200 hits nor a .300 batting average for the first time in his MLB career.
+During that time, many of us believed that he must have been hiding his injuries or just got stuck in a one-time slump; and we never doubted that he would get back to “Ichiro” next year.
+However, the stark reality is that Ichiro had never achieved either 200 hits or a 0.300 batting average since then, and finally he retired from his career in 2019 at the age of 45, which was five years earlier than what he had declared as his planned retirement age.
+Despite all his stoic training, regimen and professionalism, he could not go against the decline in his power and skills, which had once enchanted millions of baseball fans around the globe.
+Personally, his retirement reminded me of the stark reality of life: there is nothing eternal in the world.

 (Tweet: Ichiro’s curtain call at his final game at the Tokyo Dome)